Ambeteco/faster-os/README.md

 >>> AttributeError: 'NoneType' object has no attribute 'replace'
 ```

-The main reason for this, is the main goal of Faster OS: speed.
+The main reason for this is the main goal of Faster OS: speed.

 Adding type and paths validity checks will significantly slow down Faster OS.
-Right now, **we do not plan to add any type checks, or some validation** to the Faster OS' functions.
-Because of this, the exceptions may be not that human-readable or easy to understand.
+Right now, **we do not plan to add any type checks or some validation** to the Faster OS functions.
+Because of this, the exceptions might be not that human-readable or easy to understand.

 #### Bytes support